edelgrace/edelgrace.me/content/blog/2016-02-28-blogilates-beginners-workout-calendar-2-0-day-12.md

 ### Day 12: Abs

-Ab workouts are so brutal&#8230; And, of course, that's what everyone wants to workout.
+Ab workouts are so brutal...
+And, of course, that's what everyone wants to workout.
 Cue the suffering.

 ### Video 1: Ab & Butt Workout

 I seriously cannot get over how cute Rosanna is!
 She is absolutely adorable and when she struggles, I feel like I'm not alone in ab hell.
 Somehow, she smiles through all of it!
-Workout goals&#8230;
+Workout goals...

 <div class="flex-video">
 </div>